 “Is that okay?”
 Jenny asked with a sniffle.

-The lion’s eyes softened on her and he nodded, “Yes, I rather like it, Boots.
-Sounds like a determined name.
+The lion’s golden eyes softened on her and he nodded, “Yes, I rather like it.
+Boots, sounds like a determined name.
 Boots can stomp and walk tough.
-Hmmmmm, yes, I think I can live with it.”
+Hmmm, yes, I think I can live with it.”

 Jenny threw her arms around her lion and he smiled, as best as a lion could smile, and thankfully he showed no teeth in doing so.

-"So we all agree?"
-Daniel looked at Naia and Jenny as he said, "No more wishes will be made without all of us agreeing on it first.
-Agreed?"
+“So we all agree now?”
+Daniel looked at Naia and Jenny as he said, “No more wishes without all of us agreeing on it first?”

-"Agreed," both Jenny and Naia said, pledging their allegiance to the wishing rule.
+“Agreed,” both Jenny and Naia said, pledging their allegiance to the new wishing rule.

-Then Jenny walked over to the tabel of food and said, "I'm starving can we eat now?"
+Then Jenny walked over to the table of food and said, “I'm starving.
+Can we eat now?”

-Boots ate whatever appeared in the bowl before him as the three children sat at the over laden table and ate their fill of the food there and after their meal; they all took a quick nap on the soft cots that had magically appeared in another corner of the cave.
+Boots ate whatever appeared in the bowl before him as the three children sat down at the over laden table.

-While they slept, the mustang world outside the cave magically changed, creating a whole new set of challenges as magic is wont to do.
+After their meal, they all took a quick nap on the soft cots that had magically appeared in another corner of the cave but while they slept, the mustang’s world magically changed, creating a whole new set of challenges, as magic is wont to do.

 Link to book on amazon: https://www.amazon.com/dp/B086Y5JG1D